- Get started

 docker-compose.yml file that you’re using to expose a different port for the NGINX server used to proxy the connection to Label Studio.
 For example, this portion of the

 docker-compose.yml file exposes port 9001 instead of port 80 for proxying Label Studio:

 ... nginx: image: nginx:latest ports: - 9001:80 depends_on: - app ...

-To run Label Studio on Docker with a host and subdomain, you can refer to the example
+To run Label Studio on Docker with a host and sub-path, you can refer to the example

 deploy/dockerfiles/subpath.example.yml Docker YAML file.
 To customize it for your environment, manually modify the

-To run Label Studio with HTTPS and access the web server using HTTPS in the browser, specify a certificate and private key when starting Label Studio.
+To run Label Studio with HTTPS and access the web server using HTTPS in the browser, use NGINX or another web server to run HTTPS for Label Studio.

 To run Label Studio on the cloud using Heroku, specify an environment variable so that Label Studio loads.

 If you want, you can specify a different hostname for Label Studio, but you don’t need to.